thefrontside/oss-wumbo/README.md

 We take open source pretty seriously at the Frontside because we strongly believe in giving back to the programming communities.
-As a consultancy we see a lot of different problems in client apps.
-A lot of the time our OS projects are born out of solving a problem for a client.
-Most of the time there's no reason why we can't open source our solutions and give back to the community.
+As a consultancy, we see many different problems in client apps.
+Oftentimes, our OS projects are born out of solving a problem for a client.
+We feel that we should be open sourcing our solutions and giving back to the community.

 We also strongly believe in community supported solutions.
 By open sourcing software we allow consumers of the addons to report bugs and